VirtusLab/git-machete-intellij-plugin/CHANGE-NOTES.md

 # Changelog

 ## v3.3.0
+- Added the interactive traverse feature.
 - Improved performance of the plugin on large repos with 100,000s of commits in history.
-- Added the interactive traverse feature.
+- Moved Discover action to near the end of the toolbar.

 ## v3.2.2
 - Improve CI build stability.